zarahwilliams11/A1_Aqualog/README.md

 # A1_Aqualog

-My main code is stored in swimming_progress.py with the data in the csv file: swimming_progress.csv
+My final code is stored in swimming_progress.py with the data in the csv file: swimming_progress.csv student log. csv and student log updated are older versions of my code and not updated